Symphony No. 6 (Beethoven): I. Allegro ma non troppo

 II.
-Andante molto moto
+Andante molto mosso

 The second movement is another sonata-form movement, this time in 12/8 and in the key of B♭ major, the subdominant of the main key of the work.
 It begins with the strings playing a motif that imitates flowing water.
 The cello section is divided, with just two players playing the flowing-water notes on muted instruments, and the remaining cellos playing mostly pizzicato notes together with the double basses.

 Towards the end is a cadenza for woodwind instruments that imitates bird calls.
 Beethoven helpfully identified the bird species in the score: nightingale (flute), quail (oboe), and cuckoo (two clarinets).

 III.
-Allegro
+Scherzo Allegro - Trio - Tempo I - Presto

 The third movement is a scherzo in 3/4 time, which depicts country folk dancing and reveling.
 It is in F major, returning to the main key of the symphony.
 The movement is an altered version of the usual form for scherzi, in that the trio appears twice rather than just once, and the third appearance of the scherzo theme is truncated.
 Perhaps to accommodate this rather spacious arrangement, Beethoven did not mark the usual internal repeats of the scherzo and the trio.
 Theodor Adorno identifies this scherzo as the model for the scherzos by Anton Bruckner.

 The final return of the theme conveys a riotous atmosphere with a faster tempo.
 The movement ends abruptly, leading without a pause into the fourth movement.